The Chair (game show): Format

 At two points during the contestant's campaign, a "heartstopper" event took place.
 These were designed to raise the heart rate (coming face to face with an alligator or a hive of bees, a large pendulum swinging just overhead, having McEnroe serve tennis balls at the contestant's head, etc.).
 Precautions were taken to ensure the contestant's safety during these events, such as a pane of heavy plastic being set just in front of their face as McEnroe served.
 If the contestant could endure the event for 15 seconds (20 seconds in some versions), the event would end.
 If they went over the redline rate, the event continued until the heart rate was under control, and the contestant lost money at the rate for the previously answered question.
 In the Korean version, the host is responsible for initiating the Heartstopper by saying, simply enough, "start the Heartstopper", at which point the countdown begins.
-If a contestant is redlining, the Heartstopper is not officially over until the contestant lowers their heart rate back into the "safe zone".

 In some international versions of the show (usually for the first Heartstopper only), a contestant must answer rapid-fire free-response questions in a 45-second bonus round which is designed to add 1 heartbeat back to the redline threshold for each correct answer.
 In the original New Zealand version, for the second Heartstopper, the contestant must answer 7 rapid-fire questions in a 60-second bonus round on one of the three categories shown on the screen above them.
 Each correct answer it was given, they will earn money but with each wrong answer to each question, they will be monetarily penalized from only their stabilized winnings.